What is a PCI Audit? How to Get Your Business Ready

 What is a PCI audit?

-A PCI audit is a vigorous inspection of a merchant’s adherence to PCI DSS requirements, consisting of numerous individual controls or safeguards for protecting cardholder information (e.g., Primary Account Number, CAV/CID/CVC2/CVV2, etc.) and systems that interact with payment processing, which we will discuss later.
+A PCI audit is an inspection of a merchant’s adherence to PCI DSS requirements, consisting of numerous individual controls or safeguards for protecting cardholder information (e.g., Primary Account Number, CAV/CID/CVC2/CVV2, etc.) and systems that interact with payment processing.

-A merchant is defined by the Payment Card Industry Security Standard Council as “an entity that accepts payment cards bearing the logos of any of the five members of PCI SSC (American Express, Discover, JCB, MasterCard, or Visa) as payment for goods and/or services.”
+The Payment Card Industry Security Standard Council defines a merchant as “any entity that accepts payment cards bearing the logos of any PCI SSC Participating Payment Brand as payment for goods and/or services.”
 PCI DSS provides a baseline of technological and operational requirements designed to safeguard cardholder information.
-Any merchant or service provider storing, handling, or transmitting cardholder information must comply with PCI DSS requirements and may be subject to a PCI audit to verify standing.
+Any merchant or service provider storing, handling, or transmitting cardholder information must comply with PCI DSS requirements and may be subject to a PCI audit to verify compliance.

 • Card readers